 Transportation funding is used to pay for highways, public transit, and other mobility options.
 A substantial but narrowing fraction of highway funding comes from the Highway Trust Fund (HTF), which is funded through the gas tax.
 The HTF also supports public transit, transportation for older adults, sidewalks, and bicycle infrastructure.

 As communities have increased transportation investments, they have needed to generate additional revenue.
-Sources include taxes (such as sales and gas taxes), fees (such as tolls and fees charged to obtain a driver’s license or register a vehicle), and public-private partnerships (see also Chapter 3, Taxation: Retails Sales Taxes, as well as Other Taxes or Revenue Sources—Excise Taxes on Individual Commodities or Service in that chapter).
+Sources include taxes (such as sales and gas taxes), fees (such as tolls and fees charged to obtain a driver’s license or register a vehicle), and public-private partnerships (see also Retails Sales Taxes, as well as Excise Taxes on Individual Commodities or Service in that chapter).

 The following are brief descriptions of each of these revenue sources.

 Gas tax: The federal gas tax has remained the same since 1993.
-Since then, inflation and increasing vehicle efficiency have eroded more than one-third of the tax’s purchasing power (see also Excise Taxes on Individual Commodities or Service).
+Since then, inflation and increasing vehicle efficiency have eroded more than one-third of the tax’s purchasing power (see also Excise Taxes on Individual Commodities or Service for more information about gas taxes).

-Road pricing: A variety of ways currently exist for drivers to pay for their use of roads.
+Road pricing: A variety of ways for drivers to pay for their use of roads currently exist.
 Traditional toll collection is one way.
 Another is the imposition of mileage fees, in which policymakers charge a fee for each mile driven.
 Doing so would create a direct link between the people using roads and the money needed to maintain them.
 But this could adversely affect people with low incomes and people living in rural areas who travel long distances.

 Congestion pricing can take several forms: